flyingmachine/brave-clojure-web/content/writing-macros.md

 And thus concludes our introduction to the mechanics of writing a macro!
 Sweet sacred boa of Western and Eastern Samoa, that was a lot!
-To sum up:

-* Macros receive unevaluated, arbitrary data structures as arguments.
-  You can use argument destructuring just like you can with functions and `let` bindings
+To sum up: Macros receive unevaluated, arbitrary data structures as arguments and return data structures that Clojure evaluates.
+When defining your macro, you can use argument destructuring just like you can with functions and `let` bindings.

-* Macros should return data structures which can be evaluated by Clojure
-* Most of the time, macros will return lists
-* It's important to be clear on the distinction between a symbol and the value it evaluates to when building up your list
+Most of time, your macros are going to return lists.
+You can build up the list to be returned by using list functions or by using syntax-quote.
+Syntax quoting usually leads to code that's clearer and more concise, and can unquote forms when using syntax quoting.
+Whether you use syntax quoting or plain quoting, it's important to be clear on the distinction between a symbol and the value it evaluates to when building up your list.
+And if you want your macro to return multiple forms for Clojure to evaluate, make sure to wrap them in a `do`.
-* You can build up the list to be returned by using list functions or by using syntax-quote
-* Syntax quoting usually leads to code that's clearer and more concise
-* You can unquote forms when using syntax quoting
-* Use `do` to wrap up many forms to be evaluated

 ## Refactoring a Macro & Unquote Splicing